FAQs for the 2024 Statewide Primaries and Runoffs

 Within 500 feet of an entrance to a polling place: Candidates and campaign staff may campaign as long as they are not intimidating voters or interfering with the election process.
 However, no campaign literature, signs, or posters are allowed.
 Candidates are allowed to wear a badge no larger than 4.25” x 4.25” featuring only the candidate’s name and office sought.
 Candidates must remove their badge upon entering a polling place.

-A candidate is definitely campaigning while in the polling place, or there is campaign material within 500 feet of the entrance.
+A candidate is definitely campaigning while in the polling place, or there is campaign literature within 500 feet of the entrance.
 What can I do?

 Can candidates or their representatives take people to the polls to vote?